awsdocs/amazon-vpc-network-administrator-guide/doc_source/juniper-srx.md

 **To test the customer gateway configuration for each tunnel**

-1. On your customer gateway, determine whether the BGP status is `Active`\.
+1. On your customer gateway, determine whether the BGP status is `Established`\.

-   It takes approximately 30 seconds for a BGP peering to become active\.
+   It takes approximately 30 seconds for a BGP peering to be established\.

 1. Ensure that the customer gateway is advertising a route to the virtual private gateway\.
 The route may be the default route \(`0.0.0.0/0`\) or a more specific route you prefer\.